-Why Machine Vision Systems Misses Defects?
+Why 77% of Machine Vision Systems Miss Defects [Fix]

 Machine vision systems miss defects because production environments shift faster than static inspection rules can adapt - camera calibration drifts, lighting degrades across shifts, and new material variants introduce surface patterns that rule-based algorithms were never trained to recognize, causing up to 30% of real defects to pass undetected.